neolcs/BusyLife/README.md

     }
 }
 ```
-We add a UIPanGestureRecognizer to BLScrollView, and make use of the 2 key attributes in the PanGesture, _translation_ and _velocity_.
-In the PanGuesture event, we caculate how far the figure sweep away from _translation_, and translate the content section views up and down respectfully.
+We add a UIPanGestureRecognizer to BLScrollView, and make use of the 2 key attributes of the PanGesture, _translation_ and _velocity_.
+In the PanGuesture event, we caculate how far the figure swipe away from _translation_, and move the content section views up and down respectfully.
 ```Objective-C
 - (void)_panMe:(UIPanGestureRecognizer *)pan{
     ...
     [pan setTranslation:CGPointZero inView:self];
 }
 ```
-One important thing here is to reset the translation to zero everytime the event is called, to prevent the translation accumulates.
+One important thing here is to reset the translation to zero everytime the event is called, to prevent the translation accumulating.
-If there is a significant _velocity_ when the PanGesture ends, the content should continure to move and slow down gradually, instead of stop immediately.
+If there is a significant _velocity_ when the PanGesture ends, the content should continue to move and slow down gradually, instead of stoping immediately.
 We engage a timer source here to do the slow down job.
 In the timer source block, the _velocity_ will decrease slowly.
 When it is less than 1px/second, we will stop the timer and set the _velocity_ to zero.

 #### How to populate the content